Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 Hit save on the api profile to save the above after setting it.

+Global Think Trigger: OFF (The one at the start of the preset)

 Reasoning Trigger in Loom: Reasoner Triggers (GLM/DS/Kimi).

 <img width="412" height="115" alt="image" src="https://github.com/user-attachments/assets/2dc95892-2236-4ca5-a99d-261bacb30383" />

-Global Think Trigger: OFF (The one at the start of the preset)
+Reasoning Effort: Auto (GLM does not support Reasoning Effort according to the Z.AI API Docs)

 Context and Samplers:
 - Context Size 128k-200k